-What are the statutory financial statements?
-Depending on the jurisdiction of incorporation, you will have to submit a set of financial statements that reveal details about your company.
-The United Arab Emirates is one of the countries that require the presentation of annual statutory financial statements every year.
+What are statutory financial statements?
+Depending on the jurisdiction of your company, you will have to submit a set of statutory basis financial statements that detail important information about your company.
+The United Arab Emirates is one of the countries that requires annual statutory financial statements every year.

 Cash Flow Statement

 The last of the three primary statutory basis financial statements is the cash flow statement.
 This statement demonstrates the net amount of cash and cash-equivalents being transferred in and out of a business.

 Why is cash flow so important?
 Because an entity’s ability to provide value to its shareholders comes from its ability to maintain cash flow even after outflow.
 This maintains its capital and shoulder operating activities, which are called free cash flow (FCF).

 There are three types of cash flow which all must be included in the cash flow statement: